 Next time you're in Florence, look for these "street finds," and you'll find a wealth of detail about how the regular Florentine lived and lives.

-Jane Zaloga is a scholar of architectural history and docent for Context Florence.
+Jane Zaloga is a scholar of architectural history and former docent for Context Florence.